doyleLai/Arduino-DCC-Station/README.md

 ## Hardware Configuration
 You need an H-bridge motor driver to deliver the large current flow used by locomotives.
 Do not connect Arduino pins to the track and locomotives directly.
 To set up the circuit, connect the pin 11 and 12 on Arduino to the two input pins on your H-bridge.
 Connect the two output pins on the H-bridge to the track.

-This program was tested on Arduino UNO Rev3.
+This program was tested on Arduino UNO Rev3 and should work on other ATmega328p boards.

 >If you use a non-isolated oscilloscope to measure the output pulses on Arduino or the motor driver, attach the probe tip only.
 Never connect the ground lead of a non-isolated oscilloscope to any signal pin.